 No activity is carried out until there’s demand for the product and demand stimulates the production of a vehicle and this production stimulates other parts of the value chain.

-Just in time in Toyota’s operations is carried out by means of steps involving heijunka (leveling and smoothing the flow of items), kanban – Sign to the earlier process that more parts are needed (See figure below) and nagare (laying out processes to achieve smoother flow of parts throughout the production process) (Slack, Chambers and Johnston, 2010).
+Just in time within Toyota’s operations are carried out by means of steps involving heijunka (leveling and smoothing the flow of items), kanban – Sign to the earlier process that more parts are needed (See figure below) and nagare (laying out processes to achieve smoother flow of parts throughout the production process) (Slack, Chambers and Johnston, 2010).

 ‘Jikoda’ in TPS means ‘automation with a human touch’.
 The process is operated within Toyota production by means of fail-safeing, line-stop authority and visual control (Slack, Chambers and Johnston, 2010).